gameblabla/CSE2/README.md

 [accurate](https://www.github.com/Clownacy/Cave-Story-Engine-2/tree/accurate) | The main decompilation branch.
 The code intended to be as close to the original as possible, down to all the bugs and platform-dependencies.
 [portable](https://www.github.com/Clownacy/Cave-Story-Engine-2/tree/portable) | This branch ports the engine to SDL2, and addresses numerous portability issues, allowing it to run on other platforms.
 [enhanced](https://www.github.com/Clownacy/Cave-Story-Engine-2/tree/enhanced) | Based on the portable branch, this adds several enhancements to the engine, and makes it more accessible to modders.
-[emscripten](https://www.github.com/Clownacy/Cave-Story-Engine-2/tree/emscripten) | Modifies the engine to build with Emscripten, [allowing it to run in web browsers](http://sonicresearch.org/clownacy/cave.html).
+[emscripten](https://www.github.com/Clownacy/Cave-Story-Engine-2/tree/emscripten) | Modifies the engine to build with Emscripten, [allowing it to run in web browsers](http://sonicresearch.org/clownacy/cave.html) (no longer maintained).
-[wii](https://www.github.com/Clownacy/Cave-Story-Engine-2/tree/wii) | Ports the engine to the Nintendo Wii.
+[wii](https://www.github.com/Clownacy/Cave-Story-Engine-2/tree/wii) | Ports the engine to the Nintendo Wii (no longer maintained).

 # Cave Story Engine 2